upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/project-and-portfolio-management-approaches.md

 | limited ability to revisit and re-evaluate past decisions | Medium | Audit trails, approvals, and reporting support revisiting investment decisions, but do not systematically support re-evaluating technical and architectural decisions as the software system and its context evolve. |

-## Transition
+## Next family in the analysis

-This analysis complements the examination of methodologies and process frameworks by shifting attention from execution discipline to initiative-level governance.
-The following pages continue applying the governance–knowledge lens to additional families of approaches, enabling systematic comparison across governance modes and knowledge objects.
+This analysis complements the examination of methodologies and process frameworks by shifting attention from execution discipline to initiative-level governance, where objectives, funding decisions, and strategic alignment criteria become central.

+The governance–knowledge lens is applied next to **[Architecture-centric approaches](./architecture-centric-approaches.md)**, which foreground structural coherence and architectural reasoning as primary objects of governance.